Great Western (Great Western Railway)

 What is happening now?

 In March 2015 the Department for Transport (DfT) announced it had negotiated a second short-term franchise (known as a direct award) with the existing operator, Great Western Railway (GWR), previously known as First Great Western.
-This will allow them to continue to run services until April 2020 when a new franchise was expected to start.
+This was to allow them to continue to run services until April 2020 when a new franchise was expected to start.

 A previous competition was underway in 2012 but was cancelled as a review of the franchise process was undertaken.
-In October 2013 the DfT granted a direct award to the existing operator First Great Western allowing them to continue operating services until September 2015.
+In October 2013 the DfT granted an initial direct award to the existing operator allowing them to continue operating services until September 2015.
 In 2014 DfT ran a consultation on the specification for Great Western for the five year period from 2015.

 Our role in the franchising process

-Transport Focus has maintained a dialogue with the DfT as the Great Western franchise has evolved.
+Transport Focus has maintained a dialogue with the DfT and the operator as the Great Western franchise has evolved.

 Prior to the announcement of the further direct award to run from September 2015, we were involved in detailed discussions about National Rail Passenger Satisfaction targets to be included in the contract and the passenger outcomes we felt the new agreement should deliver.
 We had previously responded to the 2014 consultation and made presentations at the stakeholder events organised by the DfT.

 The initial two year direct award included a ring-fenced budget to employ a Stakeholder Manager to work specifically on the Great Western network and for additional research on the franchise.
-These arrangements continue in the curerrent contract.
+These arrangements continue in the current contract.

 Route specific research was carried out to inform our input to the 2012 competition (which was ultimately cancelled).
 We have subsequently used this information, and more recent NRPS data, as evidence of passenger aspirations and views in our discussions with the DfT and GWR about the direct awards.
 Our submission to the DfT about the interim direct award detailed what passengers would want from this.
 We stressed that it should include mechanisms to unlock much-needed investment, deliver real passenger benefits and provide firm foundations on which the next franchise can build.
 These aspirations remain relevant to the most recent agreement.